 Reheat your soup on the stovetop over medium heat until steaming hot.
 No need to thaw it out before reheating.

 ❓ Can I Use Turkey Drippings For Soup?

 Yes!
 The drippings are full of concentrated turkey flavor.
 It will add a whole new depth of flavor to soups and stews!

 ❓ Can I Substitute Turkey Broth for Chicken Broth?

 Yes, most definitely!
 If you only have leftover turkey meat that you would like to use for a hearty bowl of turkey noodle soup, then definitely use what you have on hand.
 Chicken broth will work wonderfully.

 ❓ How Do I Add Pasta To My Soup?

 If you are going to add your pasta directly to a soup, make sure that you add it at the very end of the cooking process.
 Typically in the last five minutes, or whatever your pasta packaging instructions say (minus 2 minutes).

-We recommend the pasta be cooked, rinsed, tossed in olive oil, and portioned directly into servings of the leftover turkey noodle soup (see above).
+I recommend that your pasta be cooked, rinsed, tossed in olive oil, and portioned directly into servings of the leftover turkey noodle soup (*see note).